MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/install-odbc-on-connection-broker.md

 >Applies To: Windows Server 2016

 Remote Desktop Services uses an ODBC driver to access Azure SQL.
-Use the following steps to install an ODBC driver on each RD COnnection Broker server:
+Use the following steps to install an ODBC driver on each RD Connection Broker server:

 1. Create a public IP address for the first RD Connection Broker.
 (You only have to do this if the RDMS virtual machine does not already have a public IP address to allow RDP connections.)
     1. In the Azure portal, click **Browse > Resource groups**, click the resource group for the deployment, and then click the first RD Connection Broker virtual machine (for example, Contoso-Cb1).